White House Tries to Throw Nikki Haley Under the Bus, She Flips It Over

 It’s rare for a Cabinet official to openly contradict the White House, and it’s unclear what effect that might have on Haley’s relationship with Trump.
 It certainly underscores the idea that nothing White House officials say should be believed until it’s actually happening.

 “How many other things do you want to mention have been rolled out that way?”
-Senate Foreign Relations Committee Chairman Bob Corker told reporters Tuesday.
+Senate Foreign Relations Committee chairman Bob Corker told reporters Tuesday.
 “I didn’t think much about it.
 You know, two weeks ago, we’re moving out of Syria the next day, and then the next day we weren’t.
 It’s just sort of standard confusion.”